-- An 8-core 64-bit x86 processor with support for the Intel 64 or AMD64 CPU extensions. - A minimum of 16 GB of RAM. - A minimum of 100 GB of available disk space on the root disk.
-This includes: - 10 GB for container images - 10 GB to accommodate QCOW2 image conversion and caching during the node provisioning process - o 80 GB+ for general usage, logging, metrics, and growth - A minimum of 2 x 1 Gbps Network Interface Cards.
+- An 8-core 64-bit x86 processor with support for the Intel 64 or AMD64 CPU extensions. - A minimum of 16 GB of RAM. - A minimum of 40 GB of available disk space on the root disk.
+Make sure to leave at least 10 GB free space before attempting an overcloud deployment or update.
+This free space accommodates image conversion and caching during the node provisioning process. - A minimum of 2 x 1 Gbps Network Interface Cards.
 However, it is recommended to use a 10 Gbps interface for Provisioning network traffic, especially if provisioning a large number of nodes in your overcloud environment. - The latest minor version of Red Hat Enterprise Linux installed as the host operating system. - SELinux is enabled in Enforcing mode on the host.